 This Y-DNA Project aims to discover descendants of the Scots captured in the battles of Dunbar and Worcester (1650-51) by Oliver Cromwell's army, and transported to the Americas.

 Who may join the project?

-This project will be of interest to people who have DNA tested and who are, or believe you may be:
+This project will be of interest to people who have tested Y-DNA (for themselves or a family member) and who are, or believe you may be:

 - descended from Scottish prisoners transported to New England on board the Unity (1650)